Week 2: Genome Analytics

 2. Generate another YML file that will create a conda environment with the most recent version of samtools installed.

-3. Make sure both of these YMLs are contained within your envs/ directory.
+4. Make sure these YMLs are contained within your envs/ directory.

 Generating your first module